dell/csm-docs/content/docs/supportmatrix/_index.md

 | Mirantis Kubernetes Engine | 3.7.x            |
 {{</table>}}

-> Notes:
-> * Any orchestrator platform or version that's not mentioned here must be self-certified using [Cert-CSI](../support/cert-csi/) in order to be supported.
-Although not mandatory, we recommend users to use orchestrator platforms and versions that have not met their end of life.
+**Notes:**
+- Self-certify unsupported orchestrator platforms/versions using [Cert-CSI](../support/cert-csi/).
+Use platforms that haven't reached end of life.
-> * CSM Authorization Server v1 is not supported on Red Hat OpenShift.
-However, it is supported to install CSM Authorization Server v1 on standard Kubernetes and a Dell CSI Drvier enabled with CSM Authorization on Red Hat OpenShift.
-CSM Authorization Server v2 is supported on Red Hat OpenShift.
+- CSM Authorization Server v1 is not supported on Red Hat OpenShift.
+It can be installed on standard Kubernetes and used with a Dell CSI Driver enabled with CSM Authorization on Red Hat OpenShift.
+- CSM Authorization Server v2 is supported on Red Hat OpenShift.

 ## OpenShift Virtualization